 For more detailed information, please go to Profectum or The Interdisciplinary Council on Development and Learning.

 “Health is not simply the absence of sickness.”

 A child’s health and wellbeing is the foundation for a child’s development.
 Healthy eating, sleeping, waking and toileting patterns are crucial for the child to feel regulated and ready for learning and development.
 Our visiting medical health practitioners work with our therapeutic team to support and foster the child’s health and wellbeing, as well as the family’s health and wellbeing to enable the child’s healthy development and learning.

 “Calm mind brings inner strength and self-confidence, so that’s very important for good health.”

 – Dalai Lama

 Emotional regulation is the basis for all development.
 Children learn best when they feel calm and alert.
 If children feel stressed, over-excited, angry, anxious, they may become dysregulated.
 This leads to ‘fight, flight or freeze’ reactions, which can cause their brains and bodies to shut down to development and learning.
 Children might experience these feelings because they are overwhelmed by too much stimulation, unable to understand what is happening to them or around them, or unable to make themselves understood by others.
 At My Therapy House® we work on supporting children to feel “just right” in their emotional wellbeing (i.e. calm and alert) which is essential for learning and development.
 We help the child and parents understand behaviour and how to manage it.
 We support children by facilitating a safe, calm, fun and stimulating environment to suit children’s individual profiles, as well as educating their parents and others in their life how to best support their children’s nervous systems to optimise development and learning.
-We work closely with the Music Therapist to work on the child’s rhythms and body organisation.

 “We are like islands in the sea, separate on the surface but connected in the deep.”